-The ASA 5585-X model equipped with AC-input power supplies are shipped with a 3-wire electrical cord with a grounding-type plug that fits only a grounding-type power outlet.
+The ASA 5585-X models equipped with AC-input power supplies are shipped with a three-wire electrical cord with a grounding-type plug that fits only a grounding-type power outlet.
 Do not circumvent this safety feature.
 Equipment grounding should comply with local and national electrical codes.

 Preventing Electrostatic Discharge Damage

 Electrostatic discharge (ESD) can damage equipment and impair electrical circuitry.
 ESD damage occurs when electronic components are improperly handled, and can result in complete or intermittent failures.

 Always follow ESD-prevention procedures when removing and replacing components.
 Ensure that the chassis is electrically connected to earth ground.
 Wear an ESD-preventive wrist strap, ensuring that it makes good skin contact.
 Connect the grounding clip to an unpainted surface of the chassis frame to safely ground ESD voltages.
 To properly guard against ESD damage and shocks, the wrist strap and cord must operate effectively.
 If no wrist strap is available, ground yourself by touching the metal part of the chassis.

 For safety, periodically check the resistance value of the anti-static strap, which should be between one and 10 megohms (Mohms).